triplepoint/api-playground/README.md

 I found myself recently needing an example API service against which to demonstrate an API client.

-The service in this container is intended to demonstrate several different API protocols, hosting nonsense data for example purposes.
+The immediate need was for a set of RESTful GET demo endpoints, but I'll leave room for other protocols.

 See the API Documentation page for the details.

 # Pre-requisites